toggledbits/VenstarColorTouch-Hubitat/README.md

 * I have not, as yet, seen any identifiable way on the thermostat or in the API to know when humidification or dehumidification is running, so there is no state for these.
 Perhaps Venstar will add these to a future firmware and API.
 * If your thermostat does not support heating or cooling, that may be reflected in `supportedThermostatModes`, but it is not enforced by the driver.

-## Improving Security -- Basic Auth and HTTPS ##
+## Improving Security -- HTTPS and User Authentication ##

 With respect to security, there are basically three generations of Venstar ColorTouch thermostat firmware: those that support no security whatsoever (very outdated firmware), those that support HTTP Basic Authentication and HTTPS (not the latest firmware, but improved), and those that support HTTP Digest Authentication and HTTPS (not perfect, but much better than Basic).
 Users concerned with vulnerability of their IoT devices should use HTTPS with username/password authentication.
-Ideally, users should upgrade their thermostats to the latest firmware that does HTTP Digest authentication.
+Ideally, those users should upgrade their thermostats to the latest firmware that does HTTP Digest authentication (mine currently are at 6.91 and support Digest authentication).

 At the thermostat: